-Are you considering taking the leap of faith and heading out on your own, but you don’t know if you should start your own brokerage from scratch or purchase a franchise?
+Are you considering taking the leap of faith and heading out on your own, but you don’t know if you should start your own brokerage from scratch or purchase a real estate franchise?
 It’s OK, I have been there too.

-In my 26-year real estate career, I have built two independent brokerages and was an investor in two franchises with Keller Williams Realty.
+In my 28-year real estate career, I have built two independent brokerages and was an investor in two franchises with Keller Williams Realty.
 Not to say that I have all the answers here, but I can shed some light on some of the questions you may have when deciding between starting an independent brokerage and buying a real estate franchise.

 Here’s a quick rundown of the pros and cons of each from my experience, and some questions you need to answer for yourself before making a decision.